There are many reasons why you might want to hire an intern. Some of the benefits of having an intern in your workplace include:

 Placements must be engineering focused.
 Labour and administrative positions do not qualify.

-To hire an intern through our program, you must submit your offer and rankings online through CareerLink.
+To hire an intern through our program, offers of employment must be submitted online through CareerLink.
+Our program uses a rank and offer system aligned with specific recruitment timelines.
 Please do not make offers directly to students.

 The ranking form lists students to whom you would like to issue an offer, in order of preference.
 The College of Engineering will issue the offer to the first ranked candidate on your behalf.
 If that candidate declines or is no longer available, an offer will be send to subsequent candidates until the position is filled or your ranking list has been exhausted.